There is nothing worse than working with a broken sewing machine. This article helps you if you’re facing sewing machine stitch problems.

 As a beginner, we usually start stitching at the very edges of the cloth which results in a form of jamming. that causes the needle to pull down the fabric with it and that results in knotting and jamming.

 Hence for this, you need to start stitching from about 1 to 2 centimeters away from the edges.
-Once you have successfully passed the 3 to 4 stitches you can go back if it requires to stitch those steps at the edges.
+Once you have successfully passed the 3 to 4 stitches you can go back if it requires stitching those steps at the edges.

 The constant breaking of thread causes when you are using inappropriate or very low-quality thread in a sewing machine.
 Always purchase thread from a quilt store because they must have quality thread spools.